WonderTix/WonderTix/README.md

 3. `WonderTix Client`: The folder containing the frontend/client code
 4. `WonderTix Deploy`: The folder containing the deployment/terraform code

 This allows VSCode to keep your files organized, as well as getting the Jest tests running properly.
-Simply double click a folder for the project you want to work on and everything will run in that particular project, including opening a new terminal.
+Simply double-click a folder for the project you want to work on and everything will run in that particular project, including opening a new terminal.

 ### Using Swagger:
 1. To get the bearer token, create a user by going through the signup process in WonderTix.